carltonmason/beautiful-jekyll/index.md

 Yesterday's traditional software development practices, architectures, organization structures, and leadership styles are a poor fit for today's new digital reality.
 Cloud, Mobile Apps, and Social Media are radically reshaping entire industries.

-While the new digital reality is driven by technology, it is actually people and teams who learn how to leverage this technology through software that are able to define a version of this new reality that benefits their business.
+While the new digital reality is driven by technology, it is actually people and teams who learn how to leverage this technology through software that are able to define a version of this new reality that benefits their customers and business.

 > Knowledge is the currency of the information-age.
 In the race to thrive or survive, whoever can create knowledge the quickest, most cheaply and to the best fidelity will win.  - Barry O'Reilly